-Registration is not complete until all fees are paid or deferred by the Business Office and the student obtains a receipt from the Business Office.
+Registration is complete when all fees are paid or deferred by the Business Office and the student is issued a receipt.
 The receipt and registration form must be presented to each instructor upon enrolling in any course.
 No person can participate in or attend any course unless he/she is officially registered.
 Students attending class for which they are not officially registered will receive neither grade nor semester hour credit for the course.
 Classes missed due to Late Registration will be counted as absences.